NINAnor/sscd/docs/sscd_evaluate.md

 Performance evaluation is based on geometric comparisons between detections and *ground truth* data (also referred to as annotations).
 In the context of object detection, ground truths consist of (manually) marked bounding boxes delimiting target objects in images.

-This guide assumes the detection step has been already carried out (using the [`sscd.py` function](https://github.com/bcaneco/SSCD#how-to-run-sscd)), and the goal now is to assess the performance of one of the detectors on a set of images used in detection.
+This guide assumes the detection step has been already carried out (using the [`sscd.py`](../README.md#how-to-run-sscd)  function), and the goal now is to assess the performance of one of the detectors on a set of images used in detection.
 Obtained evaluation metrics can then be contrasted with those observed when the detector was last trained.
 Considerable drops (>10%) in metrics provide a strong indication that the detector's expected prediction accuracy has declined, and therefore it should be retrained with fresh images.

+###### Evaluation metrics on test set

 The following table provides the evaluation metrics of each detector obtained on the test set at the time of the last training.

 | Model            | Training date  | No. of images  | IOU<sub>Thresh</sub> | Average Precision (AP) | F<sub>1</sub>   |
 |------------------|----------------|----------------|----------------------|------------------------|-----------------|